egencer9/Personal-RAG-Bot/README.md

-# Scholar-AI
+# ASSISTANT-AI

 A fully local, private Retrieval-Augmented Generation (RAG) system for document analysis.

 ## Overview

-Scholar-AI is a modular, object-oriented Python application that allows you to chat with your academic and technical documents locally.
+ASSISTANT-AI is a modular, object-oriented Python application that allows you to chat with your academic and technical documents locally.
 By leveraging LangChain, Ollama, and ChromaDB, the system ensures 100% privacy with no external API calls for inference or tokenization.

-It currently features a functional CLI and is in the process of transitioning to a Streamlit-based user interface.
+It features a modern Streamlit-based user interface for easy document ingestion and conversational querying.

 ## Tech Stack

 - **Language:** Python 3.10+
 - **Orchestration:** LangChain
+- **UI Framework:** Streamlit
 - **LLM Provider:** Ollama (Running Llama 3 locally)
 - **Vector Store:** ChromaDB (Persistent local storage)
 - **Embeddings:** HuggingFace (`sentence-transformers/all-MiniLM-L6-v2`)